jmbreda/Sanity/README.md

 ## Output

-* expression_level.txt : *(N<sub>g</sub> x N<sub>c</sub>)* table of inferred log expression levels.
+* log_transcription_quotients.txt : *(N<sub>g</sub> x N<sub>c</sub>)* table of inferred log expression levels.
 The gene expression levels are normalized to 1, meaning that the summed expression of all genes in a cell is approximately 1.
 Note that we use the natural logarithm, so to change the normalization one should multiply the exponential of the expression by the wanted normalization (*e.g.* mean or median number of captured gene per cell).

   | GeneID | Cell 1 | Cell 2 | Cell 3 | ...
   |:-------|:------:|:------:|:------:|------:|